-Michael J. Buddendeck is General Counsel and Secretary at the American Institute of Certified Public Accountants (AICPA).
+Michael J. Buddendeck is General Counsel and Secretary at the American Institute of CPAs (AICPA).
 In this position, Mike is responsible for providing legal counsel on all AICPA-related corporate and professional issues.

 Mike joined the AICPA in 2007 as Assistant General Counsel.
 Since joining the AICPA team, he has played a trusted and critical role in numerous AICPA legal, corporate, and operational matters including, among other things, the negotiation of the amended Computer-Based Testing agreement for the CPA Exam.